ianchanning/fpl-dominator/README.md

 - **Player Data (`goalkeepers.csv`, etc.):** Update with the latest **Market Price** and **Total Points (TP)**.
 - **Squad Data (`squad.csv`):** Update with your current squad's **Purchase Price (PP)**.
 - **Fixture Data (`fixtures.csv`) - THE TRINITY PROTOCOL:**
   The Chimera now demands nuance.
-You must consult the **Greyscale Ticker** and extract data for **three separate views**:
+You must consult the **Grey-scale Ticker** and extract data for **three separate views**:
   1.  **Overall** -> Maps to `FDR`
   2.  **Attack** -> Maps to `FDR_A`
   3.  **Defence** -> Maps to `FDR_D`
-      > **ACTION:** Extract the HTML tables for all three views and synthesize them into the master `fixtures.csv`.
+      > **ACTION:** Extract the HTML tables for all three views and synthesise them into the master `fixtures.csv`.
 Ensure values are mapped to our custom scale: **1000 (Light/Target) to 1400 (Void/Avoid)**.

 ### Step 2.5: Automated Data Extraction (Gemini Vision)

 Once screenshots are taken (with any filename), use the Gemini Vision script to automatically extract data into CSVs.
-The script will feed each screenshot to the Gemini agent, and we will identify the content and provide the data in CSV format.

 **Run the extraction:**